Thinking of buying a franchise? You aren't alone. The number of people interested in this path is on the rise, and for good reason.

 Study every part of the FDD to learn about the costs of running a franchise, any litigation that’s pending against the franchisor or key executives, bankruptcy information, and other data that could impact your success as a franchisee.

 Meet with an accountant and small business attorney who can help you buy a franchise.

-Hire a certified public accountant (CPA) to ensure you’re in a good financial position to start and maintain a franchise.
+Hire a certified public accountant (CPA) to ensure you’re in a good financial position to buy and maintain a franchise.

-We have a few favorite accounting firms we like to recommend.
+Here are a few accounting firms other owners recommend.
 Check them out here (and be sure to click the logo to learn more about them):

 Then, hire a small business attorney to help you review the requirements spelled out in the franchise contract.

-Consider working in a local franchise before making one your own.
+Consider working in a local franchise before you buy a franchise of your own.

 Think about taking on a short-term position at another franchise location before agreeing to purchase your own.
 Your time within the business will help you gain an inside perspective on the inner workings of the business and the pain points of operations.